nick-shaw/blackmagic-output/README.md

   - `'supports_output'`: True if device can output video

 **`initialize(device_index=0) -> bool`**
-Initialize the specified DeckLink device for input.
+Initialize the specified DeckLink device for input and start capture.
 - `device_index`: Index of device to use (default: 0)
 - Returns: True if successful

+Immediately activates capture mode, which will:
+- Start accepting input signal
+- Activate front panel display (if present)
+- Enable format detection

 **`capture_frame_as_rgb(timeout_ms=5000) -> Optional[np.ndarray]`**
 Capture a single frame and convert to RGB.